|

 Train

 The nearest station to Sukhothai is Phitsanulok.
 To get there take the Bangkok – Chang Mai train from Hua Lamphong railway station in Bangkok.
 Trains leave 7 times daily.
 Phitsanulok is 59km away from Sukhothai, an hour by bus.
-From the New Sukothai bus station, ride in a tuk-tuk or a Songthaew to Old Sukhothai.
+From the New Sukhothai bus station, ride in a tuk-tuk or a Songthaew to Old Sukhothai.

 Air